 SARA JONES, wife of HSLDA attorney Darren Jones, enjoys her life as a freelance writer, a wife, and a homeschooling mom (not always in that order).

 In addition to raising and educating four kids, Sara is always spinning stories in her head, baking, messaging friends, and taking long drives along Virginia’s back highways.
 “Her debut novel, The Fellowship explores spiritual abuse and the search for grace.
 She blogs at SaraRobertsJones.com.

 Their reasonably happy household includes Bookgirl (13), Gamerboy (12), Sparkler (8), and Ranger (5).

-TRACY KLICKA MACKILLOP (widow of Christopher Klicka, former Senior Counsel, HSLDA) is a 25-year homeschooling veteran of seven children who loves encouraging other families in this amazing journey called homeschooling.
+TRACY KLICKA (widow of Christopher Klicka, former Senior Counsel, HSLDA) is a 25-year homeschooling veteran of seven children who loves encouraging other families in this amazing journey called homeschooling.
 From the crazy, busy, yet joyful early years of parenting (at one point, she had six children, seven and under, four in diapers, nursing two!) to the challenging but deeply rewarding season of raising young adults (five teens at once exceeds the legal limit!) to her current season as a mother of several married, adult children (tip: your kids still need you just as much!)
 Tracy’s message for homeschooling moms is one of hope and joy in a good God.
 In addition to serving part-time as the director of development for the Home School Foundation, Tracy is a writer, and conference and retreat speaker who continues to homeschool her youngest of seven children.
-Tracy and her husband Peter live in Northern Virginia.
+Tracy lives in Northern Virginia.